ManoloiuAlexandru/Lessons/README.md

 The solutions in extraprime.py and cpp are for a problem that was given in 2009.
 The sentence of the problem is in the .py and in the cpp.
 The solutions in nr_prime.py and cpp are for a problem that was given in 2009.
 The sentence of the problem is in the .py and in the cpp.
 The solutions in the array_position.py and cpp are for a problem that was given in 2009.
 The sentence of the problem is in the .py and in the cpp.
+The solutions in number_digits.py and cpp are for a problem that was given in 2009.
+The sentence of the problem is in the .py and in the cpp.
+The solutions in number_generator.py and cpp are for a problem that was given in 2009.
+The sentence of the problem is in the .py and in the cpp.